flashlightministries/oilforlight/_posts/2016-10-29-fountain-youth-technology.md

 This article from MIT includes the tagline, "Everyone is getting older.
 Few are happy about it" and it's shilling for a company called Elysium Health.

-That really sums up the problem, and logically speaking, there are only two ways to solve it: (1) embrace aging as necessary to growing, and dying as a natural consequence of living, or (2) eliminate aging and ultimately achieve immortality.
+That really sums up the problem, and logically speaking, there are only two ways to solve it:

+1. Embrace aging as necessary to growing, and dying as a natural consequence of living, or

+2. Eliminate aging and ultimately achieve immortality.
 This group of geniuses is taking the second path.

 Researchers have shown in the lab that this new pill can extend the lifespan of worms and mice, and soon you'll be able to buy a subscription (not a prescription) for $50 per month.
 Their founder says it's "useful for health maintenance," and the writer of this article thinks it "could prove profitable."
 Sweet.
 Maybe they'll setup a multi-level marketing scheme so we can all profit.